-- Install fluorescent or LED light fixtures for all ceiling- and wall-mounted fixtures that will be on for more than 2 hours each day, such as kitchen and living room, bathroom, hallway, and other higher-demand locations.
+- Install LED light fixtures for all frequently used ceiling- and wall-mounted fixtures - especially those that will be on for more than 2 hours each day - such as kitchen and living room, bathroom, hallway, and other higher-demand locations

-- Consider installing fluorescent or LED fixtures, rather than using fluorescent or LED replacement lamps in incandescent fixtures.
+- Consider installing ENERGY STAR rated LED fixtures, rather than using fluorescent or LED replacement lamps in existing incandescent fixtures

-- Use CFLs or LEDs in portable lighting fixtures that are operated for more than 2 hours a day.
+- Use LEDs in all portable lighting fixtures that are compatible with LED lighting

-- Use occupancy sensors for automatically turning on and off your lights as needed.
+- Use timers, occupancy sensors, or connected home technologies for automatically turning on and off your lights as needed.

-- Consider light wall colors to minimize the need for artificial lighting.
+- Consider choosing light colors for wall surfaces to minimize the need for artificial lighting.